When you receive ACD Tas Family Support Services you can expect the following professional practice and approach from our employees.

 Focused on the Best Interests of the Child

-ACD staff maintains a good understanding of disability, children, and family rights.
+ACD Tas staff maintain a good understanding of disability, children, and family rights.

-Information in support of Disability and Children’s rights can be found on the Finding Your Way website at:
+Information in support of Disability and Children’s rights can be found on the Finding Your Way website.

-We respect that families and people with disability share their stories and confide in ACD employees.
-ACD staff at all times treat information received with sensitivity, professionalism and confidentiality.
+We respect that families and people with disability share their stories and confide in ACD Tas employees.
+Our staff at all times treat information received with sensitivity, professionalism and confidentiality.

-ACD staff work to increase the power, choice and control that families with children/young people with disability have over their own lives.
-ACD staff strives in their work practice for families and their individual members to have the same opportunities as everyone else to participate, reach their full potential and lead healthy and fulfilling lives.
+ACD Tas staff work to increase the power, choice and control that families with children/young people with disability have over their own lives.
+ACD Tas staff strive in their work practice for families and their individual members to have the same opportunities as everyone else to participate, reach their full potential and lead healthy and fulfilling lives.

 Duty of care

-ACD supports are independent; without conflicts of interest.
-ACD does not provide “Direct Carer” services to children with disability.
+ACD Tas supports are independent; without conflicts of interest.
+ACD Tas does not provide “Direct Carer” services to children with disability.